mihasK/mq/posts/harness-macos-spaces/harness-macos-spaces.md

 In my mind I've separated applications into 2 types:

-1. All-spaces applications, such as Telegram or ChatGPT, which could be opened in any space.
+1. *Any-space applications*, such as Telegram or ChatGPT, which could be opened in any space.
 They are single-window applications (e.g. no reason to have several windows of chat application opened).
-2. Space-specific applications, such as VSCode or Google Chrome, which should be opened in a specific space (e.g. at work projects), and sticky to that space.
+2. *Space-specific applications*, such as VSCode or Google Chrome, which should be opened in a specific space (e.g. at work projects), and sticky to that space.
 They are typically multi-window applications.

 In the Dock you can configure how they are displayed across spaces (Desktops):

-* **All Desktops** - their single window will be opened always in your current space (for all-spaces applications).
+* **All Desktops** - their single window will be opened always in your current space (for any-space applications).
 * **None** - once you opened a new window, it will stay in this space (for space-specific applications).

 ![Dock spaces](./dock_spaces.png)